awsdocs/amazon-ec2-user-guide-windows/doc_source/ri-modifying.md

 + The Reserved Instance is not listed in the Reserved Instance Marketplace
 + The input Reserved Instances are all Standard Reserved Instances or all Convertible Reserved Instances, not some of each type
 + The input Reserved Instances must expire within the same hour, if they are Standard Reserved Instances
++ The Reserved Instance is not a G4 instance\.

 ## Submitting Modification Requests<a name="ri-modification-process"></a>